ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/appendix.md

 ## Build Output

-Greenwood produces a consistent build output that typically mirrors the source directory as it persists all file naming, albeit typically with hashed filenames.
-For static content, this can be used by static hosting sites with no additional configuration, on serverless hosting with our adapters, or self-hosted with Greenwood's `serve` command on your own server or in a Docker container.
+Greenwood produces a consistent build output that typically mirrors the source directory as it persists all file naming, albeit with hashes included.
+For static content, this can be used by static hosting sites with no additional configuration, on serverless hosting with our adapters, or self-hosted.

 The type of output you may see from Greenwood in the output directory, depending on what features you are using, includes: